fxyw/PersistentJupyterNotebookLineMagicForCopyPasteInOrOut/README.md

 c.InteractiveShell.automagic = True
 ```

-restart jupyter notebook to make it work, using %config to modify InteractiveShellApp.extensions have no effect.
+Restart jupyter notebook to make it work, using %config to modify InteractiveShellApp.extensions have no effect.
 run cc co will append to the cell below